wttai004/git_workshop/2_remote_repository.md

 First, to synchronize a local directory with a remote one, you need to first create a repository on GitHub: right click your icon->Repositories->New, then type "workdir" as the repository name.

-Now, you can add the github repo as the remote repository you want to push your data to:
+Now, you can add the GitHub repo as the remote repository you want to push your data to:

 ```
 >>> git remote add origin https://github.com/<your_username>/workdir.git